Gather -> Grow -> Go

 1. Gather to Jesus.

 Jesus is the way to Heaven.
-Every journey begins by getting on the road that takes you toward your desired destination.
-Most everyone hopes for Heaven as their final destination.
+Every journey begins by getting on the road headed toward your desired destination.
+Heaven is the final destination desired by most.
 But how do you get there?
 Jesus is the answer.

-Jesus said in John 14:6 “I am the way, the truth, and the life.
-No one comes to the Father except through Me.”
-For someone to make such a claim they are either a lying con artist, crazy, or telling the truth.
-Jesus’ message, miracles, resurrection, and the many who personally knew Jesus and went on the be martyrs for him lets us know that everything reported about Jesus is indeed truth.
+Jesus said “I am the way, the truth, and the life.
+No one comes to the Father except through Me,” (John 14:6).
+Someone making such a claim is either a lying con artist, crazy, or telling the truth.
+Good news is, we have lots of evidence letting us know Jesus was telling the truth.
+Jesus’ message, his miracles, his resurrection, and the many who personally knew Jesus –who then went on the be martyrs for him– lets us know that everything reported about Jesus is indeed truth.
 Jesus is the way to the Father in Heaven.

-Why is sin so serious?
+What is sin?
 Simply put, sin is anything that is offensive to the righteous character of God our Maker.
 We understand the righteous character of God by the Law he has given.
 The Ten Commandments let us know that God alone is God, we are to worship no other.
 We are to honor his name.
 We are to love others: Love our parents by honoring them, Love others by honoring their right to live, love our spouse by honoring our vows to them, honor others’ right to property by not stealing, nor bearing false witness against them, and not coveting their stuff (Exodus 20:1-17).
-Jesus further revealed the heart of God behind these laws when he said things like “”You have heard that it was said to those of old, ‘You shall not commit adultery.’
-“But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart,”” Matthew 5:27-28.
+Jesus further revealed the heart of God behind these laws when he said things like “You have heard that it was said to those of old, ‘You shall not commit adultery.’
+“But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart,”” (Matthew 5:27-28).
 Jesus also points out that hatred in the heart is equal to murder in God’s eyes (Matthew 5:21-26, 1 John 3:15).
-These laws are like a mirror that reveal our imperfections, our sins, our failures to live up to this standard of perfect love and righteousness.
+These laws are like a mirror that reveals our imperfections, our sins, and our failures to live up to this standard of perfect love and righteousness.

 Jesus died for your sins: If we are honest, we admit we have missed the mark of living up to God’s level of perfection.
 We disobeyed parents.
 We look lustfully.
 We selfishly covet things and are dishonest at times.
 We have blasphemed by dishonoring God’s name and we often put other things ahead of Him.
 The fact is, we are often down right rebellious and selfish.
-By our self will and unloving actions we have spurned the God who made us and who holds our very next breath.
-Our sin must justly be dealt with, and it was through Jesus: Jesus died for our sins, was buried, and resurrected to life again the third day, (1 Corinthians 15:3-6) “The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord,” Romans 6:23.
+By our self-will and unloving actions we have spurned the God who made us and who holds our very next breath.
+Our sin must justly be dealt with, and it was justly dealt with through Jesus: Jesus died for our sins, was buried, and resurrected to life again the third day, (1 Corinthians 15:3-6) “The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord,” (Romans 6:23).

 2. Gather together to worship, learn, and grow.